sudheerbabuu/docker-playground/README.md

 **Q:** Are you able to provide "beginner" guides for each sample?
-**A:** I will be providing additional readme files for each ***Playground*** sample that will include how to get started and use the sample.
+**A:** I will be providing additional readme files for each ***Playground*** the sample will include how to get started and use the sample.

 **Q:** Are you able to provide "How-to" guides to combine multiple samples?
 **A:** Yes, I will be including additional guides to help developers that want